gobuffalo/docs/content/documentation/database/migrations.md

 Available Commands:
-  down        Apply one or more of the 'down' migrations. reset       The equivalent of running `migrate down` and then `migrate up` status      Displays the status of all migrations. up          Apply all of the 'up' migrations.
+  down        Apply one or more of the 'down' migrations. status      Displays the status of all migrations. up          Apply one or more of the 'up' migrations.

 Flags:
   -h, --help   help for migrate